 Understanding the Buffer.
-The Buffer that the Fund seeks to provide is only operative against the first 20% of losses in the Fund's S&P 500 Index exposure for the Outcome Period.
-If an investor is considering purchasing Shares during the Outcome Period, and the S&P 500 Index has decreased in value by an amount equal to or greater than 20%, an investor purchasing Shares at that time will be able to participate in any gains thereafter, but will not benefit from the Buffer that the Fund seeks to offer for the remainder of the Outcome Period if the losses continue to be equal to or greater than 20% during that period.
+The Buffer that the Fund seeks to provide is only operative against the first 10% of losses in the Fund's S&P 500 Index exposure for the Outcome Period.
+If an investor is considering purchasing Shares during the Outcome Period, and the S&P 500 Index has decreased in value by an amount equal to or greater than 10%, an investor purchasing Shares at that time will be able to participate in any gains thereafter (up to the Index Caps), but will not benefit from the Buffer that the Fund seeks to offer for the remainder of the Outcome Period if the losses continue to be equal to or greater than 10% during that period.
 Conversely, if an investor is considering purchasing Shares during the Outcome Period, and the Fund's NAV has increased in value, then an investor may experience losses before implementation of the Buffer that the Fund seeks to provide.
-While the Fund seeks to produce returns that correlate to those of the S&P 500 Index for the Outcome Period that are buffered up to 20% (prior to taking into account any fees or expenses or the performance of the Collateral Portfolio) for investors who hold Shares for the entire Outcome Period, there is no guarantee it will successfully do so.
-In addition, the Buffer is not operative against losses in the Collateral Portfolio.
-If the Collateral Portfolio experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index exposure.
-In certain market conditions, the performance of the Collateral Portfolio could cause the Fund to significantly underperform the S&P 500 Index.
+While the Fund seeks to produce returns that correlate to those of the S&P 500 Index for the Outcome Period that are buffered up to 10% (prior to taking into account any fees or expenses or the performance of the Collateral Portfolio or the Put Spread Strategy) for investors who hold Shares for the entire Outcome Period, there is no guarantee it will successfully do so.
+In addition, the Buffer is not operative against losses in the Collateral Portfolio or the Put Spread Strategy.
+If the Collateral Portfolio and/or the Put Spread Strategy experiences losses, it could have the effect of reducing the impact of, or completely eliminating, the Buffer on the Fund's S&P 500 Index exposure.
+In certain market conditions, the Performance of the Collateral Portfolio and/or the Put Spread Strategy could cause the Fund to significantly underperform the S&P 500 Index.
 Investors who purchase Shares at the beginning of the Outcome Period may lose their entire investment.
-Investors who purchase Shares after the Outcome Period has begun may also lose their entire investment.
-An investment in the Fund is only appropriate for investors willing to bear those losses.
+Investors who purchase Shares after the Outcome Period has begun may also lose their entire investment in the Fund is only appropriate for investors willing to bear those losses.

 Fund Rebalance.
-Milliman implements the Fund's strategy every six years, seeking to produce the Outcomes for an Outcome Period.
-On the last business day of any stated Outcome Period, all of the Fund's existing FLEX Options, which includes those used to establish the Buffer and the Par Up Rate, will expire and Milliman will transact in a new set of FLEX Options on the same business day, which will commence a new Outcome Period beginning the following business day.
+Milliman implements the Fund's strategy on an annual basis, seeking to produce the Outcomes for an Outcome Period.
+On the last business day of any stated Outcome Period, all of the Fund's existing FLEX Options, which includes those used to establish the Buffer, the Index Caps and the Put Spread Strategy, will expire and Milliman will transact in a new set of FLEX Options on the same business day, which will commence a new Outcome Period beginning the following business day.
 At that same time, Milliman will also evaluate whether to make any adjustments to the Collateral Portfolio.
 Accordingly, Shares can be held indefinitely if investors determine to participate in additional Outcome Periods.

-Approximately one week prior to the end of each Outcome Period, the Fund will file a prospectus supplement, which will notify existing investors of (i) the date on which the existing Outcome Period will end; (ii) the date on which the new Outcome Period will commence; and (iii) the anticipated range of the Par Up Rate that will be used for the new Outcome Period.
-Upon the commencement of the new Outcome Period, the Fund will file a prospectus supplement disclosing the Fund's final Par Up Rate for the new Outcome Period.
+Approximately one week prior to the end of each Outcome Period, the Fund will file a prospectus supplement, which will notify existing investors of (i) the date on which the existing Outcome Period will end; (ii) the date on which the new Outcome Period will commence; and (iii) the anticipated ranges of the Index Caps that will be used for the new Outcome Period.
+Upon the commencement of the new Outcome Period, the Fund will file a prospectus supplement disclosing the Fund's final Index Caps (both gross and net of Fund fees and expenses) for the new Outcome Period.
 This information will also be available online at www.millimanfunds.com, and on your insurance company's website.
 Please contact your insurance company or other financial intermediary for more information.